mshujaat749/Intelligent-Vehicle-Detection-Tracking-and-Speed-Estimation-System/README.md

-# Vehicle Tracker & Speed Estimator
+# Intelligent Vehicle Detection, Tracking, and Speed Estimation System

-This project is a **Vehicle Tracking and Speed Estimation** application that uses **YOLOv8** for object detection and OpenCV for video processing.
+This project is a **Intelligent Vehicle Detection, Tracking, and Speed Estimation System** application that uses **YOLOv8** for object detection and OpenCV for video processing.
 The app is built with **Streamlit**, providing an intuitive and user-friendly interface for vehicle speed estimation.

 ## 🖼️ Features
 - **Vehicle Detection:** Uses YOLOv8 to detect vehicles in video footage.